srchap78/GA_tech_interview/README.md

 This was more challenging than I expected.
 Every website is different and what works for one doesn't mean it works for all.
 A big challenge I faced ended up being uploading a .pdf.
 It kept failing halfway through the upload.
 I thought it might be an encoding problem but nope, cypress just doesn't like my cover letter.
 I used a different .pdf and all is well.
 I wish I had tried that sooner.

 Before each test a login is made.
 This login is made through the UI.
 This is NOT optimal.
 It can take forever and text entry can be flakey.
 Logging in through a restful API request is the way to go.
-While sending the request is not a problem for me, finding what cookies or tokens to keep is a bit advanced for me (right now) without help.
+While sending the request is not a problem for me, finding what cookies or tokens to keep is a bit advanced for me (but not for long!) without help.
+For the sake of time and the hope that you will not hold it against me, I pulled up short for now on this and used the lesser optimal solution.

 This suite has an order in which it needs to be ran.
 This is set in a config file if you decide you want to run them from the command line.